30 - 40 per week

 You and your dog would work as a team, helping to prevent and detect crime, find lost or missing people or protect property, depending on where you work.

-Dog handlers mainly work for the police, the Army, the RAF, the UK Border Agency, HM Revenue and Customs and private security firms.
+Dog handlers mainly work for the police, the Army, the RAF, the UK's Border Force, HM Revenue & Customs and private security firms.

 In the police service dogs are used for: